go101/immutable-value-proposal/README.md

 1. The notation `[]*chan T:reader` can only mean `([]*chan T):reader`, whereas `[]*chan (T:reader)`, `[]*((chan T):reader)`
    and `[]((*chan T):reader)` are all invalid notations.
-1. Some types are non-reader types, including basic types, function types, struct types with all field types are non-reader types, array types with non-reader element types, and channel types with non-reader element types.
+1. Some kinds of types are always non-reader types, including basic types and function types.
-   The reader and writer roles are non-sense for non-reader values.
-   * Values of non-reader types are always viewed as writer values.
-     But for conviences, sometimes, calling values of non-reader types as reader values in descriptions are allowed.
-   * For a non-reader type `T`, the notation `T:reader` is invaid.
+   So, `:reader` is not allowed to follow such type names and literal.
    For example (again), `func() T:reader` is invalid.
+1. Struct types which all field types are non-reader types and array/channel types with non-reader element types are also non-reader types.
+But, to avoid const-poisoning alike problems, such type notations can be following with `:reader`.
+   But the `:reader` suffix is a non-sense for such types.
+   For example, `[5]struct{a int}` and `[5]struct{a int}:reader`
+   have no differences.

 **A writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.**